The National Skill Development Agency (NSDA India)

 CFI has a unique focus on developing practical, job-based skills that financial analysts need to rise up through the ranks.

 Our financial modeling courses have been taken by tens of thousands of aspiring corporate finance professionals.

 Most professionals working in finance use Excel more than they care to admit.

-A big part of CFI’s mission is to ensure analysts have the tools and training they need, including practical programs like Excel.
+A big part of CFI’s mission is to ensure that analysts have the tools and training they need, including education in practical programs like Excel.
 To get started for free, check out CFI’s Free Excel Course online!

-The mission of the National Skill Development Agency NSDA is clear: provide 400 million people in India significant skills upgrades by 2022.
+The mission of the National Skill Development Agency NSDA is clear – provide 400 million people in India with significant skills upgrades by 2022.
 In order to get there, they will have to partner with as many training companies as possible and leverage the power of eLearning.

-To start advancing your career today, check out these additional resources:
+To learn more and start advancing your career today, check out these additional CFI resources: